gelicia/framsia2019/readme.md

 `localhost:3000/getScoreLongLat?long=10.7268254&lat=59.9099435` will hit the API.
 The lambda got a bit more fancy (with other API endpoints, and latLong and longLat), but you can really see what's going on better here.

 ## Lambda
-Run `npm i`, copy `lambda/keys/postgresTEMP.js`, remove TEMP, then provide your postgres server credentials in `lambda/keys/postgresTEMP.js`.
-Zip up the lambda folder and upload to AWS Lambda that way.
+Run `npm i`, copy `lambda/keys/postgresTEMP.js`, remove TEMP, then provide your postgres server credentials in `lambda/keys/postgres.js`.
+Zip up the lambda folder and upload to AWS Lambda.

 ## API Gateway
 Create two GETs of `/getScoreLatLong` and `/getScoreLongLat` and have it execute the lambda.